m-gagne/Microsoft-Azure-Demos/Node.js, Git & Azure Websites/demo.md

 - Go back to your browser that is open to the `DEPLOYMENTS` tab in the portal.
 - Scroll down to Step 3: "Add remote Windows Azure repository and push your stuff"
 - Copy and run the two commands
-- It will prompt you for your [Azure deployment credentials](http://azure.microsoft.com/en-us/documentation/articles/web-sites-manage/#ftp-credentials), enter your password and hit `<enter>`
+- It will prompt you for your Azure deployment credentials , enter your password and hit `<enter>`
+	- Not clear on Deployment Credentials?
+[Documentation is here](http://azure.microsoft.com/en-us/documentation/articles/web-sites-manage/#ftp-credentials)
 - At this point it should start pushing code to you Git repository connected to your Azure Website.
 - It's a good idea to make sure your browser is visible as the `DEPLOYMENTS` page will update with status as the code is being commited and deployed
 	- *Speakers Notes*: Explain that the magic (aka Kudu Service) is making use of Git Hooks to detect that a push is occuring and to prepare for a new deployment.
 You can further explain that Kudu will then take the new code and automatically deploy it for you!